-The TFSA is Canadians most popular investment and savings account.
-It edges out the RRSP with over 57% of Canadians owning a TFSA.
+Tax-Free Savings Accounts are Canadians’ most popular investment and savings accounts.
+It edges out the RRSP, with over 57% of Canadians owning a TFSA.

 The limit is growing quite high for the TFSA, which is why many Canadians are planning to use it as a retirement income source.

 The max limit as of 2023 is $88,000, which is nothing to sneeze at.
 This amount can grow very large by the time you hit retirement age if you play your cards right and invest wisely.